 If the world economy collapses anytime soon, at least one thing is certain: governments will have a hard time pinning the blame on ‘unfettered’ capitalism or free markets.
 There’s barely a week without a bureaucrat or politician meddling somewhere and distorting the true picture.

 Lately, it’s Shinzo Abe and his grand plan for Japan.
 And now Wayne Swan and his budget deficit.
 All this is going to impact on the Australian dollar.

-In today’s Money Weekend we’ll expand on an idea we briefly covered in the Daily Reckoning during the week.
+In today’s Money Weekend we’ll expand on an idea we briefly covered in the Markets and Money during the week.
 If you didn’t catch it, here’s the gist of what we wrote on Tuesday…

 ‘The Next Shot in the Currency War

 ‘Shinzo Abe is back in control of Japan.

 ‘The ‘new’ prime minister has made no secret of the fact that he wants the Bank of Japan to up the stakes in the currency war.
 The Bank of Japan has a 1% inflation target.
 Abe wants them to double it to 2%.

 ‘Currency wars are about devaluation to encourage exports.
 The idea in Japan is to weaken the yen and kick-start the moribund economy.
 Although that’s been the plan for about 20 years now, to no avail.